 Diversity & Inclusion

 Lincoln’s Inn is committed to promoting equality, diversity and inclusion, both within the barristers’ profession and as an employer.
-In recent years we have carried out a review of our Equality and Diversity Policy and have published our Equality, Diversity, and Inclusion Statement as well as the EDI Action Plan for 2022 and 2023.
+In recent years we have carried out a review of our Equality and Diversity Policy and have published our Equality, Diversity, and Inclusion Statement as well as an EDI Action Plan which is currently being updated for 2024 – 2025.